beginnersbook.com

 Response Implicit Object in JSP with examples

-In this post we are going to discuss about response implicit object in JSP.
+In this tutorial, you will learn response implicit object in JSP.
 It is an instance of javax.servlet.http.HttpServletRequest and mainly used for modifying the response which is being sent to the browser after processing the client’s request.

 • Response implicit object complete Example